taoensso/sente/README.md

   * **Tiny, simple API**: `make-channel-socket!` and you're good to go.
   * Automatic, sensible support for users connected with **multiple clients** and/or devices simultaneously.
   * **Flexible model**: use it anywhere you'd use WebSockets or Ajax.
+  * Normal **Ring security model**: auth as you like, HTTPS when available, CSRF support, etc.
   * **Fully documented, with examples** (more forthcoming).
   * Small: **less than 600 lines of code** for the entire client+server implementation.
   * **Supported servers**: currently only [http-kit][], but easily extended.
 [PRs welcome](https://github.com/ptaoussanis/sente/issues/2) to add support for additional servers!